NTU-NCS-lab/NTU-Thesis-Writing-Template/readme.md

     ```

 ## Quick start
-The most easy way to start a latex project is editing on [Overleaf](https://www.overleaf.com/read/psfhfxjdnbtf).
+The easiest method to start a latex project is editing on [Overleaf](https://www.overleaf.com/read/psfhfxjdnbtf).
 But if you want to build the project on your local, please follow the guideline:
 1. Install [Latex](https://www.latex-project.org/get/) according to your system type.
 2. Choose an editor.
 [VScode](https://code.visualstudio.com/) is recommended.
 3. Install VScode [LaTex Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.